 Genetic testing prohibited.
 All employers, regardless of size, are prohibited from requiring an applicant or employee to submit to genetic testing as a condition of employment or continued employment (WA Rev. Code Sec.
 49.44.180).

-Human immunodeficiency virus (HIV) infection and hepatitis C. It is unlawful for an employer to require an applicant or employee to be tested for HIV or hepatitis C infection unless the absence of HIV or hepatitis C infection is a BFOQ (WA Rev. Code Sec.
+HIV and hepatitis C infection.
+It is unlawful for an employer to require an applicant or employee to be tested for HIV or hepatitis C infection unless the absence of HIV or hepatitis C infection is a BFOQ (WA Rev. Code Sec.
 49.60.172).
 For purposes of determining unfair discrimination, actual or perceived HIV or hepatitis C infection is treated in the same manner as a disability (WA Rev. Code Sec.
 49.60.174).

 Proof of age.
-Proof of age may be ...
+Proof of age may be requested once an employee has ...